mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 ```

-The directive requires a `tabs` attribute, which must be set to an array of objects like this (note that the tab titles can contain HTML):
+The only attribute the directive requires is a `tabs` attribute&mdash;the others are all optional, depending on your setup&mdash;which must be set to an array of objects like this (note that the tab titles can contain HTML):
 ```javascript
 var tabs = [
   { paneId: 'tab01', title: 'Tab <em>1</em> of 12', content: 'Tab Number 1 Content', active: true, disabled: false },